rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 The `django-rest-framework` library does a lot of heavy lifting here so let's use it.

-> If you have never used `django-rest-framework` consider first completing the ["Official Django Rest Framework Tutorial"](https://www.django-rest-framework.org/tutorial/quickstart/) before continuing on here
+> If you have never used `django-rest-framework` consider first completing the [official Django Rest Framework tutorial](https://www.django-rest-framework.org/tutorial/quickstart/) before continuing on here

 We can use a "viewset" to automatically create an endpoint (like `/api/sensor/file/`) that accepts file uploads ...